lwohlhart/RoboND-Kinematics-Project/writeup_template.md

 By chaining together the adjacent frame transformation matrices we end up with a transformation between the base-link and the end-effector
 ![dh-chain](./misc_images/dh-chain.png)

-To account for the rotational mismatch between the urdf description and the forward kinematics described by the DH-parameters we have to rotate around Z by 180° and Y by -90°.
+To account for the rotational mismatch between the gazebo model of the urdf description and the forward kinematics described by the DH-parameters we have to rotate around Z by 180° and Y by -90°.
 ![tf-correction](./misc_images/tf-correction.png)

 #### Forward Kinematics implementation